 As previously discussed, the LNAPL saturation will vary in the soil column.
-While the typical regulatory focus addresses the whole spectrum of issues associated with LNAPL, LNAPL mobility is a relevant consideration only when the LNAPL saturation exceeds residual saturation.
+While the typical regulatory focus addresses the whole spectrum of issues associated with LNAPL, the LNAPL mobility is the additional consideration due to exceeding residual saturation.

 The key point is the LNAPL is potentially mobile only if the saturation exceeds residual saturation